wp-shortcake/shortcake/readme.txt

 == Frequently Asked Questions ==

-= How do I register UI for arbitrary key=>value pairs as shortcode attributes? =
+= How do I register UI for arbitrary key/value pairs as shortcode attributes? =

-Shortcake doesn't support custom key=>value pairs as shortcode attributes because it isn't a great user experience.
+Shortcake doesn't support custom key => value pairs as shortcode attributes because it isn't a great user experience.

 = After upgrading to Shortcake 0.7.x, some of the shortcode UI fields (post select, user select, etc) don't work as expected.
 What can I do? =